 Turmeric

-Research has shown that C-reactive protein, aka CRP (a marker for inflammation) is typically higher in PCOS patients and that when CRP is reduced so are the metabolic symptoms of PCOS.
+Research has shown that C-reactive protein, aka CRP (a marker for inflammation), is typically higher in PCOS patients and when CRP is reduced so are the metabolic symptoms of PCOS.
 Since turmeric has anti-inflammatory properties, some research has found that it may decrease CRP levels, thereby improving PCOS symptoms.
 In a 2017 rat study, rats treated with turmeric increased the number of corpus luteum and a decrease in inflammatory markers.
 At the moment there is still not enough evidence to support its efficacy.

 Zinc